 History majors are required to take nine courses, including one Level-II major seminar and three courses at Level III.
 Three Level-I courses (but no more than two seminars) may count toward the major.
 Students must take at least one course in each of three global areas: Category 1 (Africa, Asia, Latin America), Category 2 (United States), and Category 3 (Europe & Russia).
 This area requirement should normally be fulfilled in Level-I or Level-II courses.
 At least two courses in the major must focus on the pre-modern period (pre-1800 for Europe, pre-1900 for the U.S. and the rest of the world).

 Other courses may meet this requirement if approved by the department chair.
 Although multiple AP History exams (score of 5) may be accepted for credit toward graduation, only one of these exams can be counted toward the history major.
 Please consult the department chair to determine which one will be counted for the major.

 See the requirements in a matrix format that you can use as a worksheet with your advisor.

 Petition to Transfer Credit for History Courses Taken Off-Campus

-If you are planning to study abroad, you need to meet with History Professor Jeane DeLaney prior to departure to discuss the course(s) you plan to take while abroad and whether the course(s) will count toward your History major (print the Petition to Transfer Credit for History Courses Taken Off-Campus prior to your meeting).
+If you are planning to study abroad, you need to meet with History Professor Timothy Howe prior to departure to discuss the course(s) you plan to take while abroad and whether the course(s) will count toward your History major (print the Petition to Transfer Credit for History Courses Taken Off-Campus prior to your meeting).